netdata/netdata/docs/guides/step-by-step/step-04.md

     test = 1
 ```

-Restart Netdata with `service restart netdata` or the [appropriate
+Restart Netdata with `sudo systemctl restart netdata`, or the [appropriate
-alternative](/docs/getting-started.md#start-stop-and-restart-netdata) for your system.
+method](/docs/configure/start-stop-restart.md) for your system.

 Now, open up your browser and navigate to `http://HOST:19999/netdata.conf`.
 You'll see that Netdata has recognized
 that our fake option isn't valid and added a notice that Netdata will ignore it.